LightningGuard/Syllabus-Creation-Tool/README.md

 Running the project:
   In a terminal:
     1) pull the dev branch (import project to pycharm, switch branches)
+    1a) Download the .env from Discord and save it to the project root directory (where you git cloned)
     2) create a venv, switch to it (happens automagically in pycharm)
     4) python -m pip install -r requirements.txt

     5) python manage.py migrate
     6) python manage.py runserver